 The “project administration” described in “1.
-Purpose of Project” refers to the project management by TEPCO in the decommissioning works of the Fukushima Daiichi NPS.
+Purpose of Project” refers to the project management by TEPCO for the decommissioning works of the Fukushima Daiichi NPS.
 On the other hand, “project management” in “3.
-Operation of Research and Development (7)” refers to the project management by TEPCO in implementing this subsidy project.
+Operation of Research and Development (7)” refers to the project management by TEPCO to implement this subsidy project.

-Is it possible for the entities with partial proposals to request the concerned organizations to provide necessary information to implement the project by compiling input and output information?
+Is it possible for the entities to request the concerned organizations to provide necessary information to implement the project by compiling input and output information?

 We assume that the subsidized entity and the concerned organizations will share the information by the compilation of input and output information.
 If necessary, PMO will cooperate in coordinating between them, etc.

 Regarding “3.
-Operation of research and development (2)”, is an open tendering required when we consider ordering project related works to the companies which run business in the area Hamadori, Fukushima-Prefecture?
+Operation of research and development (2)”, is it necessary to apply as an open competitive bidding when the applicant considers ordering the project related outsourcing works to the local companies which run business in Hamadori area and other specific region in Fukushima?

-For the exchange rate, if the subsidized entity has an in-house rule of exchange rate, it can be applied.
-Otherwise, the basic exchange rate of Japanese currency of Bank of Japan will be used.
-Please be noted that the subsidy can be paid only in Japanese yen after the determination of the amount.
+For the exchange rate, if the subsidized entity has an internal rule of exchange rate, it can be applied.
+Otherwise, the basic exchange rate of Japanese currency specified by the Bank of Japan will be used for the project.
+Please be noted that the subsidies are paid in JPY after the amount of the subsidy has ultimately been settled.

-Is it allowed to make forward foreign exchange contract for the payment by foreign currency?
+Is it allowed to make forward exchange contract for the payment by foreign currency?

 If the subsidized entity sets foreign exchange rate by internal rule, please use the rate.
 Forward foreign exchange contract can also be allowed.

 As it is described in “3.
-Operation of research and development Progress report “, you are required to report the project results, etc. to PMO on request.
+Operation of research and development (8) Progress report “, the subsidized entity must arrange and submit the reports of progress situation and final report, etc. to PMO on request.

-Describing the subcontractor (outsourced or commissioned entity) in the Implementation Organization Chart, if it is adopted, will the special contract order of the subcontractor be approved?
+If it is adopted the Implementation Organization Chart included the candidate subcontractor (outsourced or commissioned entity), will the special appointment contract order of the subcontractor be approved?

 For reasons of financial efficiency, in principle, subcontractor shall be subject to general competition or it is necessary to prepare a statement for selection stating clearly the reasons for selection.
 So, sole-source procurement cannot be accepted only by specifying the subcontractor’s name.